 Connecting with followers and fans on social channels may feel like online community building at times, but it’s atypical for social channels to create something that has that sense of “spirit” that happens in an online community when people are drawn there because of each other, and not just (or only) as a result of what the community’s host is doing.
 An online community’s spirit is created from people channeling energy and effort into a virtual space that has a purpose and mission.

 In social media, Facebook Groups are probably the most high profile example of how online community gets confused.
 Facebook itself is a social channel, but its hosted Groups can be a way to quickly build online community because of the way Groups can connect directly into people’s lives and passions.
 Groups have changed over time and they are also not owned.
 Relying on groups leaves ultimate control of the community, it’s content and the data it generated in control of Facebook, not the initiators of the group.

 Community is built on human motivation

-This Canadian barn raising image from 1908 illustrates the physical community most of us know from having our sense of place.
+This barn raising image from 1908 illustrates the physical community most of us know from having our sense of place.
 We live in neighborhoods that are also referred to as communities.
 But the human motivators that drive actions where we live are also echoed online.
 We act from goodwill.
 We act from a place of caring and helping someone else.
 For businesses hosting and building community online, these virtual spaces need a mission and a clear raison d’être.

 Community is making space to give back

-The community journey can get exciting and challenging when (if allowed to) your users start to generate content of their own.
+The community journey gets exciting and challenging when (if allowed to) your users start to generate content of their own.
 The nature of what a community’s host needs to “give” can be affected over time by the dynamic of user participation.
 Many contributors to online community do so because it allows them to help others, but also because it offers them a source of validation (of their knowledge).